This debate shows a lack of understanding of content publishing on the web.

 Chris Anderson has researched this phenomenon in his book “The Long Tail: How Endless Choice is Creating Unlimited Demand”.
 He observed that:

 “When you can dramatically lower the costs of connecting supply and demand, it changes not just the numbers, but the entire nature of the market.
 This is not just a quantitative change, but also a qualitative one, too.
 Bringing niches within reach reveals a latent demand for specialist content.
-Then, as demand shifts towards niches, the economics of providing them improve further, and, so on, creating a positive feedback loop that will transform entire industries – and the culture – for decades to come”
+Then, as demand shifts towards niches, the economics of providing them improve further, and,

-This can be illustrated by the fact that there are approximately 75,000 print magazines, newsletter. journals and newspapers in the UK and US, yet there are over 15m active blogs and millions of niche content websites.
+This can be illustrated by the fact that there are approximately 75,000 print magazines, newsletter. journals and newspapers in the UK and

 The future of internet publishing is in the niches.
 Subscription and advertising revenues will continue to migrate down the long tail to the niche sites.
 Specialist publishers who are focused on creating the best site in their subject area in the world are set to prosper.
 The mass market publications will continue to see their audiences and revenues squeezed.